kidusasfaw/spatPomp/paper.md

 This makes `spatPomp` a flexible tool to assist model development.

 The `spatPomp` package builds on `pomp` [@king16] which is a successful software package for low-dimensional POMP models.
+Other packages with similar capabilities to `pomp` include `nimble` [@michaud21], `LiBBi` [@murray15] and `mcstate` with `odin` and `dust` [@fitzjohn20].
+All these packages enable plug-and-play inference based on sequential Monte~Carlo.
+Markov chain Monte Carlo packages, such as `stan`, have been found to be effective for inference on some POMP models [@li18] but they lack the plug-and-play property.
+Perhaps for that reason, sequential Monte Carlo methods have found broader applicability for this model class.
-We are not aware of alternative packages providing statistically efficient, plug-and-play inference for the general class of SpatPOMP models.
+We are not aware of alternative packages to `spatPomp` that provide statistically efficient, plug-and-play inference for the general class of SpatPOMP models.

 # Package Design